OpenSource-AI/angular-logger/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![Apache license](http://img.shields.io/badge/license-APACHE2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-A customizable angular logging service that a nice time stamp, visually aligns messages, has convenient logger name differentiation and provides support for localizing messages.
+A customizable angular logging service that a nice time stamp, visually aligns messages, has convenient logger name differentiation and provides support for localizing messages and it can post messages in batches to a server API.

 ## Dependencies
 This module uses lodash [Lo-Dash](https://github.com/lodash/lodash) and that is the only required dependency.
-The module also uses [underscore.string](https://github.com/epeli/underscore.string) but, you can provide your own string formatting function and not even load this one.
+The module also uses [underscore.string](https://github.com/epeli/underscore.string) but, you can provide your own string formatting function and not load that helper library.

 ## Usage